jannajoceli/ai-source-scraper/README.md

 ## Install — browser extension (recommended)

 The scraper ships as a standalone browser extension: same engine, same floating panel, no third-party manager needed.
-Download both packages from the [latest release](https://github.com/jannajoceli/ai-source-scraper/releases/latest).

-**Chrome / Edge / Brave** (`ai-source-scraper-chrome.zip`)
-- Unzip → `chrome://extensions` → enable **Developer mode** (top right) → **Load unpacked** → select the unzipped folder.
-Persists across restarts.

-**Firefox** (`ai-source-scraper-firefox.xpi`)
-- Quick test: `about:debugging` → *This Firefox* → **Load Temporary Add-on** → select the `.xpi`.
-(Unloads when Firefox closes.)
-- Permanent: sign it for free at [addons.mozilla.org](https://addons.mozilla.org) → Developer Hub → *Submit a New Add-on* → **On your own** (self-distribution, stays private) → upload the `.xpi` → install the signed file Mozilla returns.

-Once installed, the panel appears bottom-right on claude.ai, gemini.google.com and chatgpt.com, with a *session label* field and a *buffer* that accumulates captures across a session before exporting them together.
+Download both packages from the latest release.
+(Chrome Web Store and Firefox Add-ons listings are in review — one-click install links will be added here once approved.)

 ## No-install option — console version

-**`ai-source-scraper-console.js`** — paste into the browser DevTools console (F12 → Console).
+**`ai-source-scraper-console.js`** — paste into the browser DevTools console (F12 → Console) or (Option, Command, J → Console).
 Zero install: it auto-scrolls the source panel, then downloads CSV + JSON for the current response.
 Handy for a one-off capture or on machines where you can't install extensions.
 See `docs/QUICKSTART.md` for the step-by-step (including Chrome's one-time `allow pasting` confirmation).

 ## Alternative — Tampermonkey userscript